jbakse/major_studio_1/content/assignment_ideas_into_form/index.md

 Experiment with how research and exploration of a given domain can be pursued through project based responses in a variety of media.

-- Choose a topic of personal interest to research.
+- Research a topic of personal interest.
 - Create a series of projects based on your research.
 - Document your process on your class website.